Who doesn't love the combination of chocolate and pistachio? For me, it's a match made in heaven, just like this creamy pistachio tart.

 - Add an even layer of the pistachio butter on top of the tart base and place the tart back in the fridge while you prepare the chocolate ganache.

 - Add the coconut milk, vanilla extract, maple syrup, cacao powder, and salt to a saucepan and heat up to a simmer.
 Remove from the heat and add in the chocolate, stirring until completely melted and incorporated into the mixture.

-- Pour the chocolate mixture into the tart base and allow to cool for 10 minutes before placing the tart back in the fridge.
+- Pour the chocolate mixture into the tart base and allow it to cool for 10 minutes before placing the tart back in the fridge.
 Allow the tart to chill and set for approx 4 hours before serving.

-- Decorate the top of the tart with ground or chopped pistachios.
+- Decorate the top of the tart with some ground or chopped pistachios.
 Carefully remove the tart from the tin and serve.

 - Store this tart in an airtight container in the fridge for up to 5 days.
 Alternatively, you can freeze it in portions and defrost it an hour before serving.